Low-energy spectrum of double-junction superconducting circuits in the Born-Oppenheimer approximation: Results

 \subsection{Accuracy of the Born-Oppenheimer approximation}

 We now turn to a detailed analysis of the numerical accuracy of the BO single-mode model and compare its performance to the classical single-mode model.
-We evaluate the numerical accuracy of the single-mode models by using the full two-mode model in Eq.~\eqref{eq:potential_phi1_phi2} as a reference.
+We evaluate the numerical accuracies of the single-mode models by using the full two-mode model in Eq.~\eqref{eq:potential_phi1_phi2} as a reference.
 For this purpose, we define the cumulative relative error $\Delta_j=\sum_{i=1}^j\delta_{i}$ of the lowest $j$ qubit levels.
-Here, $\delta_{i}=|E_{i}'-E_{i}|/E_{i}$ is the relative error of the energy of the $i$'th qubit level as computed using the two-mode model $E_i$ and a single-mode model $E_i'$.
-In the following, we explore how well the single-mode models estimate the low-energy qubit spectrum for varying circuit parameters using the cumulative error $\Delta_j$.
+Here, $\delta_{i}=|E_{i}'-E_{i}|/E_{i}$ is the relative error of the energy difference of the $i$'th qubit level and the ground state as computed using the two-mode model $E_i$ and a single-mode model $E_i'$.
+In the following, we explore how well the classical and BO single-mode models estimate the low-energy qubit spectrum for varying circuit parameters using the cumulative error $\Delta_j$.